Italosayan/P-P-P/README.md

 ![](https://github.com/Italosayan/P-P-P/blob/master/Rplot02.png)

-We choose the points with the highest lambda value as the risky
+We choose the points with the highest lambda value as the risky ones.

 Google API Visualization